BYUignite/multilinear_interpolation/README.md

 * Grid locations are computed using the std::lower_bound function, which uses a binary search.

+* There are examples and comparison to python for one to three dimensions.
-* The code has been tested for three and four dimensions.
+* The code has been tested for three and four dimensions using another production code.

 * Note that values out of bounds are linearly extrapolated using the nearest two grid points in a given dimension.